znsio/specmatic-documentation/documentation/service_virtualisation.md

 For the second test to work, the stub can't return `success` anymore.
 We need to alter it, so that given the old request body `{"name": "Jane Doe", "address": "12B Baker Street"}`, it provides the new response needed by the second test.

-To do this, just call the dynamic expectaion API again.
+To do this, just call the dynamic expectation API again.

 ```bash
 > curl -X POST -H 'Content-Type: application/json' -d '{"http-request": {"method": "POST", "path": "/customers", "body": {"name": "Jane Doe", "address": "12B Baker Street"}}, "http-response": {"status": 404, "body": "name not found"}}' http://localhost:9000/_specmatic/expectations